-If you are a Member of the Foundation, we offer you a unique opportunity to see behind the scenes at one of our research projects by taking part in our programme of research site visits.
+If you are a Member of the Foundation, we offer you a unique opportunity to see behind the scenes at one of our research projects by taking part in our programme of research Discovery Days.

-Site visits are used by many organisations, including the NHS and other charitable and grant giving organisations.
-The idea behind site visits is to involve fundraisers and people who have been impacted by the disease in the research by the most direct means - going to see the work itself.
+Visits and days like these are used by many organisations, including the NHS and other charitable and grant giving organisations.
+The idea is to involve fundraisers and people who have been impacted by the disease in the research by the most direct means - going to see the work itself.

 We hope that meeting the researchers and hearing about the valuable work being done to combat meningitis and septicaemia will be a valuable experience for both our members and the scientists.
 For those who have ever helped fundraise it will be a way to see how your money has been spent.